Educational Stories

 my learning times: Why did my process-of-learning take a long time (12 years and 45 minutes) for juggling, but only a short time (5 seconds) for swimming?
 After you think about this for awhile, you can read some clues. {also, how I didn't learn to ski}

-exploring my own city, inspired by seeing a beautiful sunset over Lake Mendota at Memorial Union, when I stepped off an Airport-to-Madison Bus after returning from thoroughly exploring "cities of other people" during a 4-week trip to Europe in August 2007; also,
+exploring my own city, inspired by seeing a beautiful sunset over Lake Mendota at Memorial Union when I stepped off an Airport-to-Madison Bus after returning from thoroughly exploring "cities of other people" during a 4-week trip to Europe — with five cities (Amsterdam, Edinburgh, London, Paris, Rome) plus day trips to Harlem-Leiden-TheHague and Cambridge — in August 2007, a gracious gift from my wonderful sister; also,

-• attending the second class of Rick Steves – about "Europe through the Back Door" – during the late-70's in the UW Experimental College; most students attended because they would be traveling to Europe soon, but I was there because I wouldn't; finally in 2007 my trip was a gift from my wonderful sister and (as Rick said it would) the trip produced a wide variety of fascinating experiences and fond memories.
+• attending the second class of Rick Steves – about "Europe through the Back Door" – during the late-70's in the UW Experimental College; most students attended because they would be traveling to Europe soon, but I was there because I wouldn't.
+Finally, in 2007 my trip did produce (as Rick said it would) a wide variety of fascinating experiences and fond memories.

 watching sunsets